beatleuk/gdfl/README.md

 10. Authorise the script to have read only access to your Drive.
 11. Added -c argument for processing files in folders, e.g. python gdfl.py -f FOLDER_ID -c will produce hmtl file of all folders including their files
+12. Supports Google Shared Drives using the same command as above